dariaomelkina/MacOS_drivers_instruction/README.md

 Andrew Tanenbaum’s “Modern Operating Systems” [2] provide a good overview for the drivers, which run in the kernel space, but in this tutorial we will mostly focus on the drivers, which run in the user space.

+If You would like to check the [I/O Registry](https://developer.apple.com/library/archive/documentation/DeviceDrivers/Conceptual/IOKitFundamentals/TheRegistry/TheRegistry.html) (it contains a dynamic "tree" with nubs and drivers) of Your system, You can run the following command in terminal: ```ioreg```.

 ### Details on the task for macOS:
 As told in Amit Singh's "Mac OS X Internals.
 A Systems Approach" [1], even though usually writing drivers can be considered difficult, the macOS driver architecture is helpful in this regard.
 One of the most appealing advantages is that it